Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 Purchase and sale transactions with deferred payment, etc.

-3. Stock transactions - transactions with securities on organized and unorganized securities markets.
+3. Stock transactions – transactions with securities on the organized and unorganized securities markets.

-4. Commission transactions - transactions carried out on behalf of, on behalf of and at the expense of clients.
-For example, buying and selling foreign exchange, precious metals, trust operations, etc. Such transactions generate commission income for the bank.
+4. Commission transactions – transactions carried out on behalf of, on behalf of and at the expense of clients.
+For example, buying and selling foreign currency, precious metals, trust transactions, etc. Such transactions generate commission income for the bank.

-5. Investment operations - investment of funds by the bank in shares and securities non-bank structures.
+5. Investment operations – investment of funds by the bank in shares and securities non-banking structures.

-Bank assets are divided into income-producing and non-income-producing.
-Non-income-generating assets, for example, include cash on hand at the bank, bank investments in fixed assets, etc.
+Bank assets are divided into income-generating and non-income-generating.
+Assets that do not generate income, for example, include cash in the bank's cash desk, bank investments in fixed assets, etc.

-Highly liquid assets are assets that the bank can sell instantly (cash desk, correspondent account).
+Highly liquid assets are assets that the bank can sell instantly (cash, correspondent account).

-Assets current liquidity– assets placed for up to 30 days.
-Those. the bank can sell such assets only after the expiration of this period.
+Assets current liquidity– assets placed for a period of up to 30 days.
+Those.
+The bank can sell such assets only after the expiration of this period.

-Long-term liquidity assets are assets placed for more than 30 days.
+Long-term liquidity assets are assets placed for a period of more than 30 days.

 Illiquid assets are assets that are impossible or very difficult to sell.

-Provisions for possible losses are created on the bank's assets in accordance with the procedure established by the Bank of Russia.
+Reserves for possible losses are created for bank assets in the manner established by the Bank of Russia.

 Debit and credit of active account

 In the accounting department of any enterprise, a system of accounts is used to record financial and business transactions.
 Each of them is designed to reflect a separate group of transactions on the debit or credit side.
-Familiarity with the structure and meaning of an accounting account allows you to clarify what a debit is and its postings for an accountant.
-We will also consider the concept of a loan and the transactions reflected on it.
+Familiarity with the structure and meaning of an accounting account makes it possible to clarify what a debit is and its entries for an accountant.
+We will also look at the concept of a loan and the transactions reflected on it.

-Any operating commercial enterprise participates in the accounting of ongoing financial transactions.
-For achievement main goal activities of an economic entity (making a profit), materials are purchased, the process of production and sale of products is carried out, settlements are made with personnel and accounting authorities.
-To reflect these transactions by groups, a system of accounting accounts is used.
-Their structure implies the definition of the meaning of some thematic terms.
-Since the account has two sides, it is necessary to clarify what debit and credit are in accounting.
-You also need to get acquainted with such values as balance and turnover.
+Any existing commercial enterprise participates in accounting of its financial transactions.
+For achievement main goal activities of an economic entity (profit making), materials are purchased, the process of production and sale of products is carried out, settlements are made with personnel and accounting authorities.
+To reflect these transactions in groups, a system of accounting accounts is used.
+Their structure implies a definition of the meaning of certain thematic terms.
+Since an account has two sides, it is necessary to clarify what debit and credit are in accounting.
+You also need to become familiar with values such as balance and turnover.

-The debit of the account fixes the property of the enterprise, and the credit - the sources of their formation.
-Balance means the balance of funds or liabilities, and turnover means the value of business transactions over a period of time.
+The debit of the account records the property of the enterprise, and the credit records the sources of their formation.
+Balance means the balance of funds or liabilities, and turnover means the value of business transactions during a period of time.

-Depending on whether accounting is kept for turnover or non-current property organization or its source, there are several types of accounts:
+Depending on whether the current account is kept or non-current property organization or its source, accounts come in several types:

 1. Active.